MCoelho222/time-series-analyses/README.md

 ## Homogeneity

-The homogeneity test check if the halves of the time series are statistically equal.
+The homogeneity test checks if the halves of the time series are statistically equal.
 Homogeneity is rejected if one of the halves is greater or smaller than the other, for a given significance level.

 ## Independence

 A time series has dependency when a value influences the next.
 For example, if it rains a lot one day and it stops, the daily streamflow measurements of the next days will have a pattern, being each day higher while the underground water keeps flowing into the river, and the opposite when it stops flowing.
-Independece is rejected if this kind of pattern occur, for a given significance level.
+Independece is rejected if this kind of pattern occurs, for a given significance level.

 ## Stationarity

-When a time series increase or decrease with time, it is said to be a non-stationary series if the hypothesis is rejected for a given significance level.
+When a time series consistently increases or decreases with time, it is considered non-stationary if the hypothesis is rejected for a given significance level.

 # Scientific foundations